akyourowngames/Hackthon-healthcare-agent/README.md

 vercel
 ```

-Or connect your fork to [vercel.com](https://vercel.com) for automatic deployments on every push.
+Or connect your fork to [vercel.com](https://vercel.com) for automatic deployments on every push to `main`.

 ---